Data-to-Insight-Center/cyberinfrastructure-knowledge-network/README.md

 - **Event Streaming and Processing:** It uses stream processing techniques, like tumbling windows, to aggregate events and generate real-time alerts based on the streaming data from the edge.

-- **Knowledge Graph:** A **Neo4j database** that stores historical data and provenance information about the system, including applications, available models, and events from edge devices.
+- **Knowledge Graph:** A Neo4j Graph database that stores historical data and provenance information about the system, including applications, available models, and events from edge devices.
 This knowledge graph enables CKN to maintain a comprehensive view of system evolution, track model usage, and analyze performance over time.

 The primary objective of CKN is to provide a robust framework that optimizes AI application deployment and resource allocation at the edge.
 By leveraging real-time event streaming and knowledge graphs, CKN creates a system capable of efficiently handling AI workloads, adapting to changing requirements, and supporting scalable edge-cloud collaboration.